markasoftware/SpecDB/README.md

 # SpecDB

-SpecDB is a beatiful and easy-to-use AMD equivalent to Intel's ARK.
+SpecDB is a beautiful and easy-to-use AMD equivalent to Intel's ARK.
 It's powered by Mithril and Browserify on the front-end, and has no backend (just static files).

 SpecDB (master branch) is live at https://specdb.info/, and the beta branch is deployed at https://beta.specdb.info/